EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 pipeline is an exemplar system that allows analyses to proceed when allocation or efficiency data for a country are unavailable.
-The calculation pipeline in the [PFUDatabase][link-pfudatabase] packge also allows allocation and efficiency data for any country to be added at any time to improve the database.
+The calculation pipeline in the [PFUDatabase][link-pfudatabase] packge allows allocation and efficiency data for any country and year to be added at any time to improve the database.

 A second [targets][link-targets] pipeline in the [PFUAggDatabase][link-pfuaggdatabase] package [@Heun-PFUAggDatabase:2023]